wzhua02/tp/docs/DeveloperGuide.md

 2. User requests to edit the client's details.
 3. FitFlow stores the new details of the client and indicates success.
 4. FitFlow will update the details of the client on the displayed client list.

     Use case ends.

 **Extensions**

 * 1a.
 The list is empty.

     Use case ends.

 * 2a.
-The given client is invalid or the client details are given in the wrong format.    * 2a1.
+The given client is invalid or the client details are given in the wrong format.
+  * 2a1.
 FitFlow shows an error message and prompts the user the format of the command.
   * 2a2.
-User re-enters the command
+User re-enters the command.

     Steps 2a1-2a2 repeat until the command is entered correctly.

     Use case resumes at step 3.

 ---